straydogstudio/s3_rails/README.md

 ##About

 S3-Rails is a Rails resolver that retrieves templates from Amazon's S3 service.
 Imagine moving your `app/views` folder into an Amazon S3 bucket and serving the content from there.
 The contents of the bucket are cached and can be refreshed.

+This is particularly useful when you wish to change templates without re-releasing your application (e.g. Heroku slugs.)

 ##Installation